 Video streaming has changed the video consumption landscape in Germany, with consumers no longer being restricted to set broadcast times outside of their control, physical rentals or viewing devices.
 Whether watching the news, a TV show, a feature film or a music video, viewers can, for the most part, pick and choose where, when and how they consume video content online.
-Video viewing independence has never been more established and is one of the most attractive features for consumers.
-It is also a reason why German users would pay for video on demand (VOD).
+Video viewing independence has never been more widespread than now.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.